Skip to main content

 Use this guide to understand how to have a great Team Perspective conversation

-Updated over a week ago
+Updated over a month ago

 Your team has all completed the Perspective exercise and you're getting ready to discuss the results with them.
-This is a great chance to build empathy, enhance trust and get tangible ideas for how to work best together as a group.
+This is a great chance to build empathy, enhance trust, and get tangible ideas for how to work best together as a group.

 Here's a video guide to learn how to run a Team Perspective conversation (or click here to view this video in your browser)